Octavius-Dante/Arthelais/ex_27/Readme.md

 </br> OData is a **REST (Representational State transfer)** also known as **Stateless communication.**

-**OData Service is an open source** in the genration oftechnology and gthe workld of web applciaiton billions of organizations are using it in day to day life this can be build using JAVA, .Net, Java Script also in cloud abased applciaitons.
+**OData Service is an open source** in the generation of technology and in the workld of web applciations billions of organizations are using it in day today life this Odata can be built using JAVA, .Net, Java Script also in cloud abased applciaitons.